minhloi0901/DEMO/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This repo is heavily built upon [VGen](https://github.com/ali-vilab/VGen) from alibaba.
-We sincerely thanks for their effort to contribting the open-source conmmunity.
+This repository is largely based on [VGen](https://github.com/ali-vilab/VGen) by Alibaba.
+We sincerely thank them for their contributions to the open-source community.

 ## BibTex